juliangieseke/btrfscrons/README.md

 # btrfs backup cron toolkit

-These scripts are explicitly developed for my personal NAS setup (running Ubuntu 18.04 LTS).
+These scripts are explicitly made for my personal NAS setup.

 Feel free to fork & adapt, but please to not expect me to change anything for your setup (I'm happy to help tho, also feedback is highly appreciated)

+## Our Setup

+We are running two (almost) identical Ubuntu 18.04 LTS systems:

+- "Datenteich" is at my place
+- "Speichersee" is at my parents place.

+Both NAS have two data drives:

+- 24/7 drive (`/mnt/data.disk`) and
+- backup disk (`/mnt/backup.disk`).

+We use [Resilio](https://www.resilio.com/individuals/) to sync important and/or actively used data between our machines (mainly MacBooks, but also Windows systems and iPhones) and store everything else directly on the NAS systems.

+This toolkit helps backing up the data so that we can follow the 3-2-1 rule.
+Most data is actually stored on 5+ systems :)

+## Todos

+- Add "Aussenbecken" to the setup

 ### `crontab`